 Water management and planning

-Jay Lund, (he/him) a professor of civil and environmental engineering and director of the Center for Watershed Sciences, can discuss the short-term and prolonged impacts of drought on California’s water supply.
+Jay Lund, (he/him) a professor of civil and environmental engineering and director of the Center for Watershed Sciences, can discuss the short-term and prolonged impacts of drought and atmospheric rivers on California’s water supply.
 He has particular expertise in water management and policy, urban water conservation, and the relationship between Northern California’s water supply and water deliveries statewide.
-Contact: 530-752-5671, email@example.com.
+Contact: 530-752-5671, firstname.lastname@example.org.

 Irrigation, hydrology and management